-New construction within the historic district should use window types and proportions characteristic of Povell.
-DOUBLE-HUNG WINDOWS IN TALL, THIN PROPORTIONS ARE APPROPRI-ATE IN ALMOST ALL TYPES OF POWELL BUILDINGS.
+New construction within the historic district should use window types and proportions characteristic of Powell.
+Double-hung windows in tall, thin proportions are appropriate in almost all types of Powell buildings.

 In general, the proportions of windows should reflect the proportions of the building.
 Taller, thinner buildings with more articulated masses should have taller, thinner windows.
 Buildings which have the appearance of one single main mass can take shorter, squarer windows.